wspawned/wspawned/README.md

 <h1>İrşad TÜRKER</h1>

-Motivated junior web developer eager to improve software development skills, particularly on front-end web development.
+As a software developer, I'm passionate about improving my software development skills, especially in front-end web development.
+I'm always eager to adopt new technologies and tools, and I love working on challenging software projects.
+Collaboration is essential to me, and I'm a dedicated team player who takes ownership of my role to ensure project success.
+In my free time, I work on personal projects, attend web development meetups, and take online courses to enhance my knowledge and skills.

-I have been improving my software developing skills since mid of 2022.
-I have completed several React projects and I am learning Next.js.
 You can check my deployed applications from my project repositories.

 ![](https://komarev.com/ghpvc/?username=wspawned&color=green)